Kile-Asmussen/lord-of-the-ring/timeline.md

 # Time Immemorial

-In the center of the world was the Lands Between, consisting of the lands of forested Limgrave, lakefair Liurnia, wilder Caelid, and
+In the center of the world was the Lands Between, consisting of the lands of forested Limgrave, lakefair Liurnia, wilder Caelid, high Altus, fiery Gelmir,

 # Era of the Greattree